sing-group/master-bioinformatica-aplicada-2024-2025/README.md

 conda activate machine-learning
 ```

-## Donload the breast cancer dataset
+## Download the breast cancer dataset

 During the hands-on sessions (Machine Learning Basics in Python with scikit-learn), we are going to use the `Breast Cancer Data` available [here](data/wdbc.data).